Discover how we can transform your organisation

-An engaged workforce means having employees that feel empowered, and are genuinely interested in putting extra effort into their work.
-Companies with a more engaged workforce outperform low engagement companies by 202%, and increase profitability by 21%.
-Low employee engagement increases staff turnover, which in turn decreases staff engagement as current employees overwork themselves covering for lost employees.
+An engaged workforce means having a workforce that feel empowered and genuinely interested in putting extra effort into their work.
+Companies with a more engaged workforce outperform low-engagement companies by 202% and increase profitability by 21%.
+Low employee engagement increases staff turnover, which in turn decreases staff engagement as current employees overwork themselves to cover for lost employees.

-When talking about engagement, it’s tempting to only focus on the engagement levels of the team by using team based SMART goals and sending employees on team-building exercises.
+When talking about engagement, it’s tempting to only focus on the engagement levels of the team by using team-based SMART goals and sending employees on team-building exercises.

-Employees who are part of a team are 2 times more likely to be engaged, as it gives them a deeper sense of purpose, social interaction with other employees, and a shared goal.
+Employees who are part of a team are 2 times more likely to be engaged, as it gives them a deeper sense of purpose, social interaction with other employees and a shared goal.
 Bear this in mind when thinking of team structures – are there places you can improve individual employee engagement which will then positively impact a wider team?

 Mentoring improves the engagement of both mentors and mentees, as 87% of both mentors and mentees feel empowered by their mentoring relationship.
 The majority of those with mentors also go on to become mentors themselves, proving the high levels of engagement mentoring has compared with other employee development methods.